-A severed thrombus can clog a large vessel and cause death.
+A torn off blood clot can clog a large vessel and cause death.
 Acute manifestations of these diseases are treated only in a surgical hospital.
-You can be sure of the danger of CVI - photos, the results are on websites on the Internet.
+You can be convinced of the danger of CVI - photos, the results are on sites on the Internet.

 In the early stages of the disease, much can be done to treat the symptoms of CVI.
 Treatment is conservative in the following activities:

 - compression action is prescribed, in particular, compression hosiery and pneumatic massage;